OUR PROGRAMS

 The Fellowship recognizes that each producer will have varied individual professional needs and draw on the potential of collective brainstorming, network-building, and strategic advising to provide the most significant impact possible for each fellow and the cohort.

-The program is administered by Lucy Jackson, Patricia Garza, Tiffany Vega-Gibson, and Miranda Wright, active creative and independent producers working in Brooklyn, New Orleans, and Los Angeles.
+The first iteration of the program was administered by Lucy Jackson, Patricia Garza, Tiffany Vega-Gibson, and Miranda Wright, active creative and independent producers working in Brooklyn, New Orleans, and Los Angeles.

 DEIA Training